waymirec/geometry/README.md

 ## Description ##
-GeometryInspector analyzes geometric shapes and determines various features of those shapes and how the input shapes relate to each other.
+Inspector analyzes geometric shapes and determines various features of those shapes and how the input shapes relate to each other.

 ## Requirements ##